Lowell Blair Nesbitt

-Lowell Blair Nesbitt (October 4, 1933 – July 8, 1993) was an American painter, draughtsman, printmaker, and sculptor.
-He served as the official artist for the NASA Apollo 9, and Apollo 13 space missions; in 1976 the United States Navy commissioned him to paint a mural in the administration building on Treasure Island spanning 26 feet x 251 feet, then the largest mural in the United States; and in 1980 the United States Postal Service honored Lowell Nesbitt by issuing four postage stamps depicting his paintings.
+Lowell Blair Nesbitt (October 4, 1933 – July 8, 1993) was an American painter, draughtsman, printmaker, stained glass artist, and sculptor.
+He served as the official artist for NASA during the Apollo 9 and Apollo 13 space missions.
+In 1976, the United States Navy commissioned him to create a monumental mural for the administration building on Treasure Island in San Francisco, described at the time as the largest mural in the United States.
+In 1980, the United States Postal Service issued four postage stamps depicting his paintings.

-Early years
+Early life and education

-Lowell Blair Nesbitt was born to parents, Frank E. Nesbitt, and Mildred C. Nesbitt (née Carback) in Towson, Maryland.
-He was raised in an affluent Towson neighborhood, the Stoneleigh Historic District at 708 Stoneleigh Road.
+Lowell Blair Nesbitt was born in Towson, Maryland, to Frank E. Nesbitt and Mildred C. Nesbitt (née Carback).
+He spent his early years in the Stoneleigh Historic District of Towson, where his family home was located at 708 Stoneleigh Road.

-Nesbitt graduated from Towson High School in 1951; and earned a Bachelor of Fine Arts degree from the Tyler School of Art and Architecture at Temple University in Philadelphia, Pennsylvania in 1955.
-He also studied stained glass, and printmaking from 1955-1956 on a fellowship at the Royal College of Art in London, England.
+He completed his secondary education at Towson High School in 1951 and subsequently earned a Bachelor of Fine Arts degree from the Tyler School of Art and Architecture at Temple University in Philadelphia, Pennsylvania, in 1955.
+He continued his formal training through advanced study in stained glass and printmaking at the Royal College of Art in London, England, where he held a fellowship from 1955 to 1956.

-Following his academic studies, Nesbitt enlisted in the United States Army from 1956-1958.
-Upon his return, he lived in Washington D.C. where he worked as a night watchman at The Phillips Collection until 1963 when he relocated permanently to New York City to be a career visual artist.
+Nesbitt enlisted in the United States Army in 1956 and served until 1958.
+Upon returning to civilian life, he resided in Washington, D.C., where he was employed as a night watchman at The Phillips Collection.
+In 1963, he relocated permanently to New York City to pursue a full time career as a visual artist.